Skip to content

 All risks mentioned above are described in more detail in Kemira’s Financial Statements Bulletin 2024 starting from the page 20.
 Financial risks are described in the Notes to the Financial Statements 2024.

-Short-term risks and uncertainties (published at the Q1 report on April 25, 2025)
+Short-term risks and uncertainties (published at the January-June 2025 Half-Year Financial Report on July 18, 2025)

 Risks and impacts of a possible global trade war